sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 generally stores along with the results each parameter that was used during the experiment.
 The tabular result files on the other hand store a smaller number of parameters, although additional parameters can be stored if the experimenter wishes to do so (see :ref:`sec-tabular-results-files`).
-An important advantage of tabular result files is that they are easy to import in other software (e.g. R, Libreoffice) for data analysis.
+An important advantage of tabular result files is that they are easy to import in other software (e.g. R, Libreoffice Calc) for data analysis.

 The “block summary” and "tabular block summary" result files contain summaries for each experimental block that was run.
 The “full” and "tabular full" result